crate/crate/docs/sql/statements/alter-table.rst

   Data type of the column which should be added.

 :column_name:
   Name of the column which should be added.
+  This can be a sub-column on an existing `OBJECT`.

 It's possible to add multiple columns at once.